sbassam/nub-summarizer/README.md

 a cpu-only version `pip install requirements_cpu.txt`
 ## Training data

-CNN/Daily Mail news dataset
 To process the lectures from ML4T:
  ```
 python process_srt_files.py \
     --output_dir './data/processed_lessons/' \
     --lessons_dir 'data/raw_lessons'
 ```
+Each lesson is a collection of videos in a directory that lives in `raw_lessons`.
+This script will take video transcripts in `.srt` format and putputs a single-line text document per lesson.

-To run the Question Answering module to autogenerate unsupervised summaries.
+To run the Question Answering module to autogenerate unsupervised summaries for finetuning, run:
 ```
 python run_qa.py \
     --output_dir './data/qa_generated_summaries/'
     --lessons_dir './data/processed_lessons'
     --questions_dir './data/lesson_questions'
 ```
-Use `/nub-training-evaluation/fine-tuning T-5 on CNN+daily mail + ML4T.ipynb` instead of `finetune_t5.py` to speed up he process.
+- `lesson_questions`: directory containing question files (names match the lesson files)
+- `processed_lessons`: the output of `process_srt_files.py`.
+- `qa_generated_summaries`: the directory containing the QA generated summaries
+- `raw_lessons`: each directory inside here has one or more `.srt` files

 ## Training procedure
-Training is under `/nub-training-evaluation`.
-Everything is documented in the corresponding Colab notebook.
-Step by step process documented here `fine-tuning T-5 on CNN+daily mail + ML4T.ipynb`
+To fine-tune the model on a downstream task follow steps in `nub-training-evaluation/fine-tuning T-5 on CNN+daily mail + ML4T.ipynb`.

 ## Eval results

-raining is under `/nub-training-evaluation`.
-Step by step process documented here `Run Evaluations on Fine-tuned T-5 Summarizer.ipynb` Comparative Analyses documented in `Results Analysis and Comparison.ipynb` Analysis result can be found in the corresponding csv files under `/nub-training-evaluation/result`
+Step by step process documented here: `nub-training-evaluation/Run Evaluations on Fine-tuned T-5 Summarizer.ipynb`

+Comparative Analyses documented in `nub-training-evaluation/Results Analysis and Comparison.ipynb`
+- Analysis result can be found in the corresponding csv files under `/nub-training-evaluation/result`
 ### BibTeX entry and citation info

 ```bibtex